Mohammed VI of Morocco sets up Advisory Committee on Regionalization

 For the Moroccan King, the general concept of the expected model must be designed by being based on four foundations: “the attachment to the sacredness and the constants of the nation, particularly the unity of the state, the nation and the territory, We are therefore acting as the Guarantor and the Protector of unity.”

-Tagged Mohammed VI, Prince Moulay Rachid.
+Tagged Mohammed VI of Morocco, Prince Moulay Rachid of Morocco.